I’ve worked on several storage systems during my life. Here is a summary, and a collection of a few reference documents.

 Around this time I compared the protocols used by many network file system, and an overview of some of my thoughts at that time is contained in this presentation given at the Usenix Technical Conference

 Lustre, a parallel file system for HPC, is the most successful project I started.
-Now, 20 years after I started it, it’s still very widely used, and acquisitions of the Lustre team which currently mostly operates out of Whamcloud, a DDN owned company, continue to happen.
-The later history is well documented on wikipedia.
+Now, 20 years after I started it, it’s still very widely used, and acquisitions of the Lustre team continue to happen.
+The later history of Lustre is well documented on the Lustre Wikipedia page.

 Several white papers contain key elements of the architecture.
 These white papers were widely distributed in the 2000’s, we include several here:

-Perhaps just 3 ideas in Lustre truly stand out as original:
+Perhaps just a few ideas in Lustre truly stand out as original:

-- An “epoch recovery” model was developed and patented in the mid 2000’s.
+An “epoch recovery” model was developed and patented in the mid 2000’s, and summarized in a patent.
 It underlies DAOS recovery.